N1Nurmuhammad/metallway/README.md

 - Django REST Framework API with function-based views
 - Swagger and ReDoc documentation via drf-yasg at /swagger and /redoc
 - Admin site at /admin
-- Environment-driven settings (SECRET_KEY, DEBUG, ALLOWED_HOSTS, etc.)
+- Environment-driven settings (SECRET_KEY, DEBUG, ALLOWED_HOSTS, DB, etc.)
 - Static files served by WhiteNoise in production
 - Media files support (served by Django only in DEBUG)